IsraelHikingMap/Map/README.md

 ##Building the map

 Follow the process below if you want to create your own tiles or modify the map style.
-* [OruxMaps map generation with MOBAC](#oruxmaps-map-generation-with-mobac): The second part of the following manual will explain how to convert the map for offline use on an android device.

 [Maperitive](http://maperitive.net/) is used to create the map tiles and it runs on Windows, Linux and MAC.
 Note that this might be tricky on PCs that has windows 32bit and less than 8GB RAM).